nsidc/ms2gt/00README.txt

 As of 0.19, a bug in src/utils/Makefile has been fixed such that "make clean" now removes all *.o files in the src/utils/ directory (thanks to Jesse Allen for finding this problem).

+As of 0.20, the swath_width_fraction parameter has been added to mod02.pl in order to fix a problem seen in the use of Universal Transverse Mercator (UTM) whereby anamalous streaks would appear in the output grids.
+The problem was due to the fact that UTM is unique in that accuracy of forward and inverse mappings decreases rapidly for regions outside of the specified UTM zone.
+This had the effect of introducing noise into the output image when retrieving pixels from the edges of the swath.
+This has been fixed by restricting the swath center fraction used to 0.95 of the total swath width when a UTM projection is specified in gpdfile.
+A new program called "projection" was written to retrieve the standard projection name string from a gpd file so that mod02.pl can determine when a UTM projection has been specified.